haesken/dftools/README.markdown

         - Run 'df_install' or 'init_options' in a terminal.
     - Windows
         - Open a command prompt and run 'df_install.exe' or 'init_options.exe'.
-- Development version:
-    Run 'python df_install.py' or 'python init_options.py' in a terminal.

 #### df\_install

     Usage: ./df_install [options]

     -h,   --help             : Display the help text.